livegnik/2way-poc-design/02-architecture/managers/01-config-manager.md

 * Unknown keys are rejected unless registered in the schema registry before load or reload.
 * Reload is serialized, two phase, and either fully commits or has no effect.
 Partial application is forbidden.
 * Veto by an owning manager during prepare prevents commit and preserves the prior snapshot.
-* `node.protocol.version` is resolved once from `.env`, cannot be overridden, and is the sole local source of truth for protocol negotiation.
+* `node.protocol.version` is resolved once from `.env`, cannot be overridden, and is the sole local source of truth for protocol negotiation per `01-protocol/10-versioning-and-compatibility.md`.
-* Configuration is node local and is not stored in, derived from, or replicated via the graph.
+* Configuration is node local and is not stored in, derived from, or replicated via the graph, preserving the authority boundaries defined in `01-protocol/00-protocol-overview.md`.

 These guarantees must hold regardless of caller, execution context, input source, or peer behavior, unless explicitly stated otherwise.